tzmplar/sea/README.md

 - [ ] GuiObjects
 - [ ] Lighting

+# Known Issues
+- [ ] Meshes are too big: this is an issue with Lune most likely, so I don't know how to fix it.

 # Contribution
 I'd be very grateful for any contributors, so if you feel like it, you can open a pull request and detail your changes.